raito-io/raito-io.github.io/docs/overview/architecture.md

 - The *Raito CLI*, which is further explained below.

 ## Raito CLI
 The Raito CLI component, shown in the middle of the diagram, is the link between your data sources and Raito Cloud.
-It is an open-source command-line interface application that can be run in your data center or even on your own laptop/desktop.
+It is an open-source command-line interface application that can run in your data center or even on your own laptop/desktop.

 Alternatively, there is an option to run the CLI from within Raito Cloud.
 This is a good option to get started with Raito quickly, but not recommended for production environments.

 While synchronizing with Raito Cloud, the CLI extracts information from the data source.
-This includes the metadata structure (e.g. the databases, schemas, tables, ... present), the users and groups, the existing access controls (e.g. Snowflake roles) and the data usage information.
+This includes the [data objects](/docs/overview/concepts#data_-_objects) (e.g. the databases, schemas, tables, ... present), the [identities](/docs/overview/concepts#identities) (users and groups), the existing [access controls](/docs/overview/concepts#access_controls) (e.g. Snowflake roles) and the data usage information.
 In the other direction, the access controls defined in Raito Cloud are pushed to the data source (e.g. by creating and updating Snowflake roles).

 The Raito CLI is fully open-source to provide full transparency into what information is extracted from the data sources and sent to Raito Cloud.